SiaFoundation/siad/doc/api/index.html.md

 **hostpublickey** | SiaPublicKey
 Public key of the host that the file contract is formed with.

+**downloadcooldownerror** | error
+The error reason for the worker being on download cooldown

+**downloadcooldowntime** | time.Duration
+How long the worker is on download cooldown

 **downloadoncooldown** | boolean
 Indicates if the worker is on download cooldown